-There were many occasions when I was sent to buy bread, got distracted along the way and turned up at the bakery to only find only chifle left in the bread baskets.
+When I was little, there were many occasions when I was sent to buy bread, got distracted along the way and turned up at the bakery too late.
+There were only chifle left in the bread baskets.
 It wasn’t that we didn’t like them… but they were perfect for sandwiches and less perfect for dinners.
 The worst thing to happen was to only find chifle fără sare, buns without salt, which everybody avoided.
 There is nothing more blunt and disheartening than unsalted bread.
 Try it.
 You’ll see.

 The other day, I found an old book with Romanian stories for children.
-As I turned page after page, remembering how I adored listening to my grandfather reading them to me, I came across a story that made more sense than ever before.
+As I turned page after page, remembering how my grandfather was reading them to me, I came across a story that made more sense than ever before.
 ‘The salt in our food’ by Petre Ispirescu.

 Once upon a time, a king had three daughters and one day he decided to test their love for him.
 He called all three and asked this question: ‘What is your love for me made of?’
 The eldest daughter answered: “It’s made of honey, the sweetest of all sweets’, the middle sister said ‘My love for you is as precious as sugar’, and their little sister answered timidly ‘You are as important to me as the salt in our food’.
 It didn’t sound very good, did it?

 Since my cooking journey has started, I cook every day, I practice, I test recipes and I research.
 I often look to cut down sugar in the dishes I make, or put less butter, use less salt and only a few eggs.
 They are more or less successful, because of course we need to train our taste buds too.
 I’ve come to the conclusion that the only ingredient that makes a huge difference to a dish is salt.
 Bread, stews, pilafs, stocks, ragus, dressings, even desserts…if you feel that something is missing when you make them, add salt.
 You’ll go wow.